Drug interactions between aluminum hydroxide / magnesium hydroxide / simethicone and Milk of Magnesia

 aluminum hydroxide / magnesium hydroxide / simethicone

-A total of 605 drugs (3162 brand and generic names) are known to interact with aluminum hydroxide / magnesium hydroxide / simethicone.
+A total of 609 drugs are known to interact with aluminum hydroxide / magnesium hydroxide / simethicone.

 - Aluminum hydroxide / magnesium hydroxide / simethicone is in the drug class antacids.